コンテンツにスキップ

 Name

-Please write the return address (on the reply side) on a postcard and apply.
+Please write the return address (on the reply side) and apply by postcard.

-[Application Deadline] January 15th (Wed) *Postmark deadline (multiple lottery)
+[Application Deadline] January 15th (Wednesday) *Postmark valid (lottery draw)

 [Organizer] Sagami Puppet Theater Association Secretariat (Odawara City Cultural Properties Division)